doctorfree/Asciiville/README.md

 	-r indicates use retro terminal emulator
 	-t indicates use tilix terminal emulator
-	-w indicates use w3m web browser as the default command -x indicates use xfce4 terminal emulator
+	-w indicates use w3m web browser as the default command -W indicates use cmatrix as the default command
+	-x indicates use xfce4 terminal emulator
-	-X indicates run commands in current terminal window -y indicates use ranger file manager as the default command -Y indicates use NetHack dungeon game as the default command -z indicates use mutt email client as the default command Slideshow/ASCIImatics animation options:
+	-X indicates run commands in current terminal window -y indicates use ranger file manager as the default command -Y indicates use NetHack dungeon game as the default command -z indicates use neomutt email client as the default command Slideshow/ASCIImatics animation options:
 	-A indicates use Asciiville scenes in ASCIImatics display -a indicates play audio during ASCIImatics display